Trackwork Handbook

 1st dimension: End plates must be exactly perpendicular to the subroadbed.
 It’s essential to read and follow Gregg Fuhriman’s advice in Appendix 2.

 3rd dimension: The subroadbed must not slope down or rise up at the module end.
-A common module design has the top of the module extending to, but not over, the top of the endplate.
-Any mismatch of the module top and the top of the endplate will likely result in a problem.
-A better approach is to run the top of the subroadbed across the top of the end plate.
+Avoid extending the top of the module to, but not over, the top of the endplate.
+The far better approach is to run the top of the subroadbed across the top of the end plate.
+Any mismatch of the module top and the top of the endplate will likely result in a problem as described in the following.

 If the top edge of the endplate is low relative to the module top, there simply isn’t a good solution.
-Sanding the module top to match the endplate will result in a downward dip in the track at the module end.
+Sanding the module top to match the endplate will result in a downward dip in the subroaded and ultimately the track at the module end.

 Example: The use of prototypical size couplers on long cars can result in uncoupling as the couplers rise and fall relative to each other on track that isn’t level through the bridge rails.